 These suggestions are meant to provide a starting place for beginners.
 Our recommendations are dependent on batch size, pour rate, roast level, processing method, and more, all of which vary.
 Experiment and adjust to taste!

 Begin with 60 grams of coffee for every liter of water.
 Adjusting this ratio will affect other factors in ways both obvious and subtle, so pay close attention.
 Changing any single parameter will also require change elsewhere.

 Thoroughly filtered water, heated to 200-205 degrees Fahrenheit, usually yields the best results.
 Review the recommended accessories below to learn about controlling water.

-Since brewing at the proper temperature is vital for producing a great cup, we recommend purchasing either the Pino Digital Kettle or the Bonavita Variable Kettle.
+Since brewing at the proper temperature is vital for producing a great cup, we recommend purchasing the Bonavita Variable Kettle.
 A gram scale and thermometer will also help you brew great coffee consistently.

 The Clever Dripper is a hybrid brewer of sorts.
 At first glance, it seems like just another pour over dripper with a paper filter.
 But the Clever actually uses a unique stopper and release mechanism to keep coffee and water together until they're ready to be poured into a server or mug.
 Because of this dwell time we consider the Clever a full-immersion brewer.
 The Clever is a very affordable option for manual brewing and is made entirely of BPA-free plastic.
 Both lightweight and durable, it's excellent for travel.

 One thing we appreciate about the Clever is that it is perhaps the most forgiving of all the brewers in our current lineup.
 Even without a quality burr grinder, you can still enjoy a nice cup of coffee from the Clever.
 For the best cups, however, we recommend using a burr grinder and coarse grind setting.